wavefrontHQ/docs/pages/doc/metrics_security.md

 ### Warning Messages for Protected Metrics

-* **Charts in Dashboard** if certain charts in a dashboard are protected, each chart display that information.
+* **Charts in Dashboard**.
+If certain charts in a dashboard are protected, each chart display that information.
   * **Some metrics protected**.
 If some metrics in a chart are protected, the chart shows metrics but includes the following Warning message.
    ```
    Some metrics returned by this query might be excluded due to metrics security policy rules.